gpstar81/GPStar-proton-pack/CYCLOTRON_INNER.md

 `Pack Controller -> Inner LED Panel PCB -> Inner Cake Ring -> Cavity Lights`

-Connections should be made to the side opposite the LEDs using JST-PH connectors.
+Connections should be made to the side opposite the LEDs using JST-XH connectors.
 Plug J1 will be connected to the pack controller's "NEO-C" (aka.
 "Inner Cyclotron") port.
 This will be a straight-through cable for Data/VCC/GND.
 The inner cake lights should be attached to Plug J2 also using the pattern of Data/VCC/GND.
 Note that the order of wiring on the connection may need to be adjusted to match the LED ring light in use.

 ![Panel with Cliplites](images/SwitchPanel.jpg)